 Miglustat is used to treat Gaucher disease type 1 (a condition in which a certain fatty substance is not broken down normally in the body and instead builds up in some organs and causes liver, spleen, bone, and blood problems).
 Miglustat is also used in combination with another medication known as cipaglucosidase alfa-atga (Pombilti) to treat late onset Pompe disease (a genetic condition that causes deficiency in lysosomal acid alpha-glucosidase, which can lead to muscle weakness and wasting) in adult patients who weigh 92 pounds (40 kg) or more and who have not been improving on their enzyme therapy.
 Miglustat is in a class of medications called enzyme inhibitors.
 It works by preventing the body from producing the fatty substance so that less of it will build up in the body and cause symptoms.

 How should this medicine be used?

 Miglustat comes as a capsule to take by mouth.
 For treatment of Gaucher disease (Zavesca), it is usually taken with or without food and with plenty of water up to three times a day.
 For treatment of Pompe disease (Opfolda), it is usually taken every other week approximately 1 hour before the planned administration of cipaglucosidase alfa-atga (Pombilti).
 Take it at around the same time(s) every day.
 For Pompe disease, miglustat (Opfolda) should be taken with unsweetened beverages such as water, coffee, or tea (with no sugar, cream or sweeteners) at least 2 hours before or after eating or drinking any other beverage.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take miglustat exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the capsules whole; do not split, chew, or crush them.

-Miglustat controls Gaucher disease but does not cure it.
+Miglustat controls Gaucher and Pompe disease but does not cure it.
 Continue to take miglustat even if you feel well.
 Do not stop taking miglustat without talking to your doctor.